Jeet Kune Do Concepts

-At The Progressive Martial Arts Academy our Jeet Kune Do Concepts have been handed-down from Guro Dan Inosanto; the leading influence in the evolution and expansion of Jeet Kune Do since Bruce Lee’s untimely death in 1973.
+Our Jeet Kune Do (JKD) Concepts have been handed-down from Guro Dan Inosanto, the leading influence in the evolution and expansion of JKD since Bruce Lee’s untimely death in 1973.

-In fact, the skill vocabulary of Jeet Kune Do is basically an amalgamation of approximately 26 other martial arts which have been adapted to suit individual expression and experience.
-Bruce Lee’s goal was to release Jeet Kune Do pupils from the restrictions of conforming to any one style or pattern.
+In fact, the skill vocabulary of JKD is an amalgamation of approximately 26 other martial arts which have been adapted to suit individual expression and experience.
+Bruce Lee’s goal was to release JKD pupils from the restrictions of conforming to any one style or pattern.
 Bruce Lee advocated that the truth in combat is different for each individual.

 He set out 4 simple steps to guide students in the development of their Jeet Kune Do training.
 These are: